-However, this is not the only way in which the COVID-19 crisis has highlighted our reliance on outdoor spaces.
-Although the exact mechanism is still up for debate, it is widely acknowledged that the COVID-19 virus first infected humans by jumping the species barrier.
-Disease ecologists have been able to trace recent emerging diseases (such as AIDS, swine flu, SARS, ebola and most recently COVID-19) to human interactions with the environment.
-In fact, 31% of all emerging diseases have originated through the process of land use change1, as humans delve deeper into previously undisturbed ecosystems and come into contact with animals, and their viruses, that were previously unknown.
+However, this is not the only way in which the Covid-19 crisis highlighted our reliance on outdoor spaces.
+Although the exact mechanism is still up for debate, the broad consensus is that the Covid-19 virus first infected humans by jumping the species barrier.
+Disease ecologists have been able to trace recent emerging diseases including AIDS, Swine Flu, SARS, Ebola and most recently Covid-19 to human interactions with the environment.
+In fact, 31% of all emerging diseases have originated through land use change1, as humans delve deeper into previously undisturbed ecosystems and come into contact with animals and viruses previously unknown to our species2.

-The very activities by which humans are contributing to the reduction in wilderness spaces around the world (such as logging, land clearing and infrastructure projects) are directly impacting biodiversity with the effect of both promoting, and coming into closer contact with, the species that are most likely to transmit diseases to humans2.
-With the wildlife trade at unprecedented levels, increased human proximity to distressed animals in enclosed spaces, such as farms and wet markets, is further increasing the chances of viruses jumping the species barrier.
+Thus, activities by which humans are contributing to the reduction in wilderness spaces around the world (such as logging, land clearing and infrastructure projects) are both reducing biodiversity and heightening our exposure to disease.
+With the wildlife trade expanding as the human population does, increased human proximity to distressed animals in enclosed spaces, such as farms and wet markets, is further increasing the chances of viruses jumping the species barrier.

-Biodiversity is also crucially important in maintaining the habitable environment on our planet.
-Biodiverse ecosystems have historically protected the environments in which we live from the worst effects of natural disasters, such as storms and floods, as well as filtering the water that is essential to our survival and economic prosperity, and the soil that we need to grow food.3 According to the World Economic Forum (WEF), three quarters of jobs globally are dependent on water.
+Biodiversity is also crucially important to the maintenance of our planet’s fragile habitable environments.
+Biodiverse ecosystems have historically protected the environments in which we live from the worst effects of natural disasters, such as storms and floods, as well as filtering the water and soil that are essential to our survival3.
+Indeed, according to the World Economic Forum (WEF), three quarters of jobs globally are dependent on water.

-These last two aspects point to perhaps the most important factor of all: our ability to grow food.
-Local ecosystems have developed over thousands of years to provide the optimal growing conditions for a number of staple crops, which in turn are vital for food production globally.
-Alterations in those ecosystems could have catastrophic consequences on our ability to provide the most basic of requirements for humans to survive and thrive.
+The references to water and soil reflect the most important factor of all: our ability to grow food.
+Local ecosystems have developed over thousands of years to create the optimal growing conditions for a number of staple crops, which in turn are integral to global food production.
+Alterations to those ecosystems could have catastrophic consequences for our ability to provide the most basic of requirements for human survival.

-The risks posed by decreasing biodiversity are also incredibly high from an economic growth perspective.
-The last 12 months have exposed us all to the devastating economic and social impacts of repeated lockdowns necessitated by a highly contagious virus like COVID-19.
-With scientists estimating that there could be "five new emerging diseases affecting people every year", if we do not amend current practices, the prospect of repeated lockdown events and the forced recession that they entail is a bleak possibility for global economies.4
+The risks posed by decreasing biodiversity are also incredibly high in terms of economic growth.
+2020 exposed us all to the devastating economic and social impacts of the repeated lockdowns that a highly contagious virus like Covid-19 may necessitate.
+With scientists estimating that there could be "five new emerging diseases affecting people every year" if we do not amend current practices, the prospect of repeated lockdown events and the recessions they will entail is a bleak possibility for global economies4.

-At a more micro level, the WEF's recent Nature Risk Rising Report estimated that more than half of the world's economic growth ($44 trillion) is highly or moderately dependant on nature.
-This ranges from economies that rely on tourism, to the 60% of the world's working poor who are employed in the agricultural sector5.
-Any decrease or change to the biodiversity in those regions has the potential to impact millions of livelihoods globally.
-Hand in hand with with devastating economic effects are the potential subsequent social impacts; from civil and global unrest driven by a further increasing poverty gap, to the physical and mental health impact of living in poverty.
+On a more micro level, the WEF's Nature Risk Rising Report estimated that more than half of the world's economic growth ($44 trillion) is highly or moderately dependant on nature.
+This ranges from economies that rely on tourism to the 60% of the world's working poor who are employed in the agricultural sector5.
+Any decrease or change to the biodiversity of those regions has the potential to impact millions of livelihoods globally.
+Devastating economic effects will lead to significant social upheaval, from civil and global unrest driven by an increasing poverty gap to the physical and mental health impacts of living in poverty.

-The reduction in biodiversity is intrinsically linked to the climate change crisis that we face today; more on that in the coming weeks.
+The reduction in biodiversity is intrinsically linked to the climate crisis that we face today.

 1 - Dr Peter Daszak, in the BBC's Extinction: the facts. https://www.bbc.co.uk/iplayer/episode/m000mn4n/extinction-the-facts